stuwil/dn42-as4242421732/README.md

 DN42 is a virtual private network (VPN) connecting enthusiasts and professionals globally.
 It is designed to be a testing and development environment for networking, BGP, and related technologies.
 ## How to Use

-*currently only AMS and FRA nodes are configured for peering via this repo, LON and ZUR will be configured later
+*currently we are on the beta-test stage and only AMS and FRA nodes are configured for peering via this repo, LON and ZUR will be configured later

 This section provides detailed instructions for setting up BGP peering with AS4242421732, viewing current peerings, and contributing updates to the repository.
 Nodes information including IPs, WireGuard info can be found [**here**](https://as215887.net/dn42)